 It is the policy for Harding University to accommodate students with disabilities, pursuant to federal and state law.
 Therefore, any student with a documented disability condition (e.g. physical, learning, psychological, vision, hearing, etc.) who needs to arrange reasonable accommodations must contact the instructor and the Disabilities Office at the beginning of each semester.
-(If the diagnosis of the disability occurs during the academic year, the student must self-identify with the Disabilities Director as soon as possible in order to get academic accommodations in place for the remainder of the semester.)
-The Disabilities Office is located in Room 102 of the Lee Academic Center, telephone, (501) 279-4019.
+(If the diagnosis of the disability occurs during the academic year, the student must self-identify with the Disabilities Office is located in Room 205 of the Student Center, telephone, (501) 279-4019.